 Get exclusive member benefits & effect social change.
 Join Today

-There are several different types of echocardiogram your doctor may use.
+There are several different types of echocardiograms.

 A device called a transducer will be placed on your chest over your heart.
 The transducer sends ultrasound waves through your chest toward your heart.
 A computer interprets the sound waves as they bounce back to the transducer.
 This produces the live images that are shown on a monitor.

-This tube is guided through your esophagus (the tube that connects your throat to your stomach).
+This tube is guided through your esophagus, the tube that connects your throat to your stomach.
 With the transducer behind your heart, your doctor can get a better view of any problems.